 PT 561.
 Pathophysiology.
 3 Hours.

 This course adds to the knowledge base of the student by providing instruction regarding the pathology of disease states, the implications of the disease as regards system impairments, functional limitations, and disablement.
 Further, the content will include discussions of the evidence in support of the available treatment of each disease discussed, and how the particular pathology influences the therapeutic regime.
 Students will participate in lectures and will use several vehicles to disseminate information about a chosen pathology.
-Prerequisite(s): PT 450 and PT 550.
+Prerequisite(s): PT 410.

 PT 599.
 Advanced Physical Therapy Elective.
 3 Hours.